deeepak-me/portfolio/README.md

 This is a portfolio website that we are building for ourselves.
 Feel free to fork this and use for your own, please do attribute us.

+This repo uses a [starter pack for eleventy](https://github.com/clenemt/eleventy-webpack).
+To see how it works you can read [TEMPLATE-README.md]

+One question you might think is why the heck do you need webpack for a simple landing page ?
+To be honest you don't need it, but here it contributes some really great developer experience, while contributing almost nothing to the production build bundle also we get babel for bundling up things.
+So in a way using webpack is justified.

 ## Design
 These are the design files